Bad Meets Evil: Reunion

-The second single, "Lighters", was originally intended to be featured on Royce's fifth studio album, Success Is Certain, but the single itself had ended up on Hell: The Sequel.
+The second single, "Lighters", was originally intended to be featured on Royce's fifth studio album, Success Is Certain, but the single itself ended up on Hell: The Sequel.
 It was produced solely by Rochester, New York producer Battle Roy.
 After Royce had presented the track to Eminem, he was inspired to write and record the first verse, prompting Royce to write his the day afterwards.
-Bad Meets Evil then flew to Los Angeles, where R&B and pop singer Bruno Mars heard the song.
+Bad Meets Evil then flew to Los Angeles, where singer-songwriter Bruno Mars heard the song.
 Eminem and Mars then made minor changes to the musical arrangement.
 The song was recorded at Effigy Studios by Strange, Isolation Studios by Asar and Levcon Studios (Los Angeles, California) by Ari Levine of The Smeezingtons, a music production and songwriting group consisting of Philip Lawrence and Mars.
-Eminem, The Smeezingtons and Battle Roy produced the song.
-Battle Roy and Joe Strange also engineered the song.
-Luis Resto provided additional keyboards for the song.
+Eminem, The Smeezingtons and Battle Roy produced the song, with the latter and Joe Strange on engineering, while Luis Resto provided additional keyboards for the track.
 On May 25, 2011, when the track listing of Hell: The Sequel was announced, "Lighters" was revealed to the public to feature Mars.
-"Lighters" hit contemporary hit radio on July 5, 2011 as the second single from the EP.
+"Lighters" impacted contemporary hit radio on July 5, 2011, as the second single from the EP.
 "Lighters" performed better on the charts than "Fast Lane", peaking at number four on the Hot 100 chart.

-Bad Meets Evil released a new song, entitled "Vegas", for the compilation album Shady XV, which was released on November 24, 2014 through Shady Records.
+Bad Meets Evil released a new song, entitled "Vegas", for the compilation album Shady XV, which was released on November 24, 2014, through Shady Records.

 In 2015, two new Bad Meets Evil songs were released.
 The two songs, "All I Think About" and "Raw" appear on the Southpaw Soundtrack, produced by Shady Records.

-In 2018, two Bad Meets Evil songs were released "Caterpillar" which featured Eminem off Royce's Book of Ryan album and "Not Alike" which featured Royce off Eminem's Kamikaze album.
+In 2018, Bad Meets Evil released "Caterpillar", which featured Eminem off Royce's Book of Ryan album and "Not Alike" which featured Royce off Eminem's Kamikaze album.